 Cost Saving Measures at the Point of Sale

-For many brick and mortar retailers, Internet competition is eating away at both market share and profit margins, as many businesses are looking for ways to reduce overall operation costs.
+For many brick and mortar retailers, Internet competition is eating away at both market share and profit margins, as many businesses are looking for ways to reduce overall operating costs.
 Just one way that this is being done by many retailers is to cut down on material overhead at Point of Sale.

 To accomplish part of this, one simple thing that some Retailers have resorted to is not printing or giving out receipts to customers unless they ask for one.
 For many of these business owners, the most often used logic for allowing this could be any or all of the following: